rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 ![The error message React yields when it discovers a disparity in the usage of hooks](/assets/hooks-cypress-and-the-fabric-of-the-universe--react-error.png)

+*For the curious: This is caused by using `MyChildComponent` by calling it directly, thus making it part of the rendering of `MyParentComponent`.
+If you use `<MyChildComponent />` instead of calling it directly via `MyChildComponent()`, React will create a new context with its own "memory cells", so the error won't happen.
+While this certainly mitigates the error happening in practice, the systemic problems I lay out, especially those around learning these concepts, still persist.*

 ## Pattern mismatch - expected "functions" but got "hooks" instead

 React isn't able to reason about me misusing the library at this point, and it never will be able to – it just doesn't have that information at its disposal.
 React is a library like any other, it doesn't have access to the interpreter and its AST, nor any reasonable capabilities to work around this at compile-time without massively inconveniencing those who are using it.